HumeAI/hume-api-examples/evi-typescript-example/README.md

 If you haven't installed these tools yet, running these commands will result in a message indicating that the command was not found.
 In that case, you would need to install them first.
 Node.js can be installed from its official website or via a package manager like Homebrew, and `pnpm` can be installed via npm (which comes with Node.js) by running `npm install -g pnpm` in the terminal.

 Next you'll need to set your environment variables necessary for authentication.
-You'll need your API key and client secret which are accessible from the portal.
+You'll need your API key and Secret key which are accessible from the portal.
 See our documentation on [getting your api keys](https://hume.docs.buildwithfern.com/docs/introduction/getting-your-api-key).

 After obtaining your API keys, you need to set them as environment variables.
 A quick way to do this is to run the following commands, however the variables will be lost when the terminal window is closed or the computer is rebooted.